 Mosquitoes can be very annoying and can carry diseases.
 Be sure to apply mosquito repellent often.
 Many diseases can be avoided by preventing mosquito bites.
 There are three preventive options: the products containing deet, the products with picaridin, and the natural options (citronella, lemon eucalyptus, etc).
 Based on my research and the advice of healthcare professionals, deet works best.
 So I bought several options with deet.
 We also had picaridin based lotions, but we didn’t use them.

 Be aware of deadly box jellyfish, which are present in the seas of Southeast Asia.
 The cases of people being stung have been rare, but they happen more often with the seas getting warmer due to climate change.
 The sting needs to be washed with vinegar very fast.
 There are also higher numbers of so-called Portuguese jellyfish (Man-O-War).
 These are deadly only in rare cases, but can cause severe pain and long, thin, open wounds.
 We have seen signs that they are present at the Phra Nang cave beach, although we didn’t encounter any of them.
 By the way, a Man-O-War sting, as the signs on the beach say, should be washed with sea water only.
+If you do get stung, use sting kill first aid anesthetic swabs.

 There is no special dress code.
 Around Bangkok you can wear anything you like.
 You find people dressed very differently, all covered up or in short shorts.
 The same goes for the most of seaside places in the South of Thailand.